rossleavitt/stock_analysis/README.md

 # stock_analysis
 **Summary of stock_analysis:** This GitHub consists of four programs which scrape different websites for various kinds of data pertaining to a stock or a group of stocks.
 All this data was then used in a factor analysis of the Utility Industry.
-If you would like more information about the factor analysis that was done, visit here (LINK HERE 1).
+If you would like more information about the factor analysis that was done, visit my blog here (LINK HERE 1).

 I decided to make this one project instead of four separate ones because they all have the same end-goal: to allow the user to return financial data for an array of companies in a timely manner.
 Each program goes about that task differently since each web page is set up differently.
 Also, each one had an integral part in the factor analysis I did so it didn't make sense to me to split them up.